 These terms and conditions include how many devices you’re allowed to install the license on, all transfer rights over the software, and your eligibility to use it commercially.

-The next section of this article discusses these licenses in more detail so you can make the right decision when getting a new PC or license.
+The next section of this article discusses them in more detail so you can make the right decision when getting a new PC or license.

 Full Packaged Product Licensing